-- acquisition of BPS in exchange for 50,000 shares of BPS Series B common stock currently held by Mr. Talarico. - (7) Includes 72,115 shares held by David Lundquist Revocable Trust, dated November 19, 2002, David J. Lundquist, Trustee, and 37,597 shares Mr. Lundquist has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
-Includes 27,609 shares of common stock issuable upon the conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 58,000 shares of BPS Series A preferred stock currently held in the David Lundquist Revocable Trust. - (8) Includes 79,073 shares Mr. Gordon Link has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (9) Includes 39,798 shares Dr. Ramsey has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (10) Includes 30,156 shares Dr. Alexander has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (11) Includes 8,993 shares Mr. Saluri has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (12) In connection with Mr. Edick's appointment to our Board of Directors on July 29, 2011, he was granted the right to acquire 11,904 shares of our common stock through the exercise of stock options, which were granted effective November 10, 2011, upon the pricing of this offering. - (13) Includes 1,810,378 shares issuable upon exercise of stock options by all executive officers and directors exercisable within 60 days of June 30, 2011.
+- (5) Includes 89,808 shares Mr. Lynn has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (6) Includes 101,862 shares Mr. Talarico has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
+Includes 2,399 shares of common stock issuable upon the conversion of NewLink Series C preferred stock held by NLG Series C, LLC.
+Includes 5,789 shares of common stock issuable upon the conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 50,000 shares of BPS Series B common stock currently held by Mr. Talarico.
+Because the number of common shares that will be issued upon conversion of the Series E preferred stock depends on the initial public offering price per share in this offering, the actual number of common shares issuable upon such conversion will likely differ from the numbers set forth above. - (7) Includes 55,692 shares held by David Lundquist Revocable Trust, dated November 19, 2002, David J. Lundquist, Trustee, and 37,599 shares Mr. Lundquist has the right to acquire through the exercise of stock options within 60 days of June 30, 2011.
+Includes 17,570 shares of common stock issuable upon the conversion of NewLink Series E preferred stock issued in connection with our acquisition of BPS in exchange for 58,000 shares of BPS Series A preferred stock currently held in the David Lundquist Revocable Trust.
+Because the number of common shares that will be issued upon conversion of the Series E preferred stock depends on the initial public offering price per share in this offering, the actual number of common shares issuable upon such conversion will likely differ from the numbers set forth above. - (8) Includes 79,075 shares Mr. Gordon Link has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (9) Includes 39,801 shares Dr. Ramsey has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (10) Includes 30,159 shares Dr. Alexander has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (11) Includes 7,870 shares Mr. Saluri has the right to acquire through the exercise of stock options within 60 days of June 30, 2011. - (12) In connection with Mr. Edick's appointment to our Board of Directors on July 29, 2011, he was granted the right to acquire 11,905 shares of our common stock through the exercise of stock options that will not become effective until the pricing of the Company's initial public offering. - (13) Includes 1,809,281 shares issuable upon exercise of stock options by all executive officers and directors exercisable within 60 days of June 30, 2011.
 See notes (2) through (11) above.